ScottThomasMiller/ScottsML/nail/hypersearch/README.md

 - learn_rate
 - optim
 - batch_size
+- hidden_dim
 - gid
 - cid

 The learn_rate should be a small float value, less than 1.0.
 The optim value is the name of a PyTorch optimizer, such as 'Adam'.
 The batch_size should be a modest-sized integer.
 The cid and gid parameters are placeholders for hypers.py, which will provide the values when it generates the training job files.
+The hidden_dim is a space-separated sequence of integers describing the dimensions of the network, one integer for each hidden layer specifying the width of that layer.
+For example a 5x3x2 network would be: "--hidden_dim 5 3 2".

 The training module must upon completion print the following lines to stdout, so that hypers.py can collect its results:

 GID: [gid]